A screenshot of Impaler's faux ambient

 Why Did Impaler Need AO?

-A screenshot from Impaler with AO forced off.
-Notice the scene is overly bright and the corners are hard to distinguish.
+Screenshot of Impaler with ambient occlusion forced off Impaler (2022) without AO.
+Note how the scene is overly bright and the corners are hard to identify.

 The environment is simple - a large rectangle with 6 columns and game objects scattered throughout.
-Only a few areas in the world needed ambient occlusion:
+Only a few areas in the world need self-shadowing.

-• Line segments for boundaries between wall and floor surfaces
+• line segments for boundaries between wall and floor

-• Calculate the final fragment value using an occlusion-modulated ambient light term
+• shade the fragment using an occlusion-modulated ambient light term

 Impact on Visual Quality